eagle-io/docs/source/intro/overview/index.rst

 Most Nodes are hierarchical and may also contain Nodes themselves.
 The *Workspaces* label is the best example of this as its referred to as the Base Node and contains all the Workspace Nodes.

+If you have access to more than one Workspace you may notice some of the Workspaces are *GRAYED* out when you first login.
+Select the Workspace to load its assets.

 *Example Workspaces Tree showing hierarchy*

 .. only:: not latex